 Hector's horse.
 Caballo is an Akhal-teke, a breed with a reputation for speed, endurance, intelligence, and a distinctive metallic sheen.
 Wikipedia

 Teenage daughter of Ruthaer's teamster, Garret Carmichael.
-She is killed and her identity stolen by the demoness, Magali
+She is killed and her identity stolen by a demoness called Magali.

 A teamster who works for the quarry near Ruthaer, Carolingias.
 Father of Allyrian Carmichael.